drahnr/cargo-spellcheck/README.md

 # recommendations without the dashes.
 This is less common.
 allow_dashed = false

+[NlpRules]
+# Allows the user to override the default included
+# exports of LanguageTool, with other custom
+# languages

+# override_rules = "/path/to/rules_binencoded.bin"
+# override_tokenizer = "/path/to/tokenizer_binencoded.bin"

 [Reflow]
 # Reflows doc comments to adhere to adhere to a given maximum line width limit.
 max_line_length = 80